Servicenow Cmdb Governance: Best Practices For Maintaining A Healthy And Accurate Cmdb

 CMDB data quality comes down to four metrics: completeness (are required CI attributes filled in?), accuracy (do CI records match the actual state of the asset?), freshness (when did discovery last verify the CI?), and relationship integrity (do CI-to-CI relationships reflect real dependencies?).

 Track these through health dashboards and set thresholds that trigger remediation.
 If CI freshness drops below 90% within 30 days, flag the data source for review.
-Automated monitoring outperforms manual spot-checks for catching drift before it causes incidents.
+Continuous monitoring outperforms manual spot-checks for catching drift before it causes incidents.

 What KPIs should you track for CMDB health?